ecmwf/aviso/docs/source/reference/configuration.rst

 Service
 ^^^^^^^
 Key identifying Aviso application in the configuration management system.
-See :ref:`configuration_cli` for more information.
+See :ref:`config_manage` for more information.

 ====================   ============================
 Values                 string